iszczesniak/cpp/memory/index.md

 ## Materialization

-Materialization is just creation of a datum according to an expression (a "recipe") that defines:
+Materialization is just creation of a datum according to an expression that defines:

 * the type of data to create,

 * the arguments for the creation.

-Such example expressions are:
+Let's temporarily call such an expression a "recipe" for a value of some type.
+Here are example recipes:

 * `std::string()`: type `std::string`, no arguments,